Everything You Need to Know About AWS Penetration Testing Report

 What is an AWS Penetration Testing Report?

-AWS Penetration Testing Report is the outcome of penetration testing performed on the AWS environment, done by penetration testers.
-It is written in the format of a report which includes all the findings of the penetration testing performed so that the management or the clients can take corrective actions to patch vulnerabilities on time.
+The AWS penetration testing report is the outcome of penetration testing performed on the AWS environment by penetration testers.
+It is written in the format of a report that includes all the findings of the penetration testing performed so that management or clients can take corrective actions to patch vulnerabilities on time.

 AWS Penetration Testing Report is an in-depth review of your critical AWS infrastructure with actionable recommendations for improvement.
 It includes a full review of your account configuration and security settings, detailed scan results, and a summary of findings, including an extensive POC (Proof of Concept) for each finding.

-What’s inside a perfect AWS Penetration Testing Report?
+What’s to look for in an AWS Penetration Testing Report?

 A penetration testing service report should be clear and precise so that anyone can read and understand the security posture of the cloud infrastructure.
 The AWS penetration testing report is a critical document, a result of a penetration test, a set of notes, and questions to be answered.